kopischke/homebrew-ctags/README.md

+# WARNING

+**This tap is deprecated.
+The content of the _universal-ctags_ Formula has been merged into the [official ctags tap](https://github.com/universal-ctags/homebrew-universal-ctags) – please use that  instead.**

 # ctags tap for Homebrew

 The last *ctags* release on offer, 5.8, [dates from July 2009][1], and further development on the original repo would be surprising, to say the least.
 This repo makes [the most active, consistently updated fork of *ctags*][2] available as a tap in [Homebrew][3].
 To use, do: